-Individuals are indentured through a signed and registered Apprenticeship Agreement between the Provincial Government, the employee, and their horticulture employer.
-The information and agreements are available through the Industry Training Authority at 1.866.660.6011 or 778.328.8700 or on-line at www.itabc.ca.
+Individuals are indentured through a signed and registered Apprenticeship Agreement between the Provincial Government, the employee, and their employer.
+The information and agreements are available through the Industry Training Authority at 1-866-660-6011 or 778-328-8700 or on-line at www.itabc.ca.

 Do you have a sponsor/employer?

-HEBC can act as your sponsor to assist you, as a new apprentice, with registration to the Industry Training Authority (ITA) of British Columbia.
+HortEducation can act as your sponsor to assist you, as a new apprentice, with registration to the Industry Training Authority (ITA) of British Columbia.
 This sponsorship will last for one year upon registration with ITA.
-HEBC cannot sign off on your work-based hours.
-So it is important to transfer sponsorship to your new employer as soon as possible.
-HEBC can help you through the process of changing to a new sponsor, when such a time arises.
+HortEducation cannot sign off on your work-based hours.
+It is important to transfer sponsorship to your new employer as soon as possible.
+HortEducation can help you through the process of changing to a new sponsor.

-Step 2: Enrol at Kwantlen Polytechnic University.
+Step 2: Enrol at KPU.
 Download the Apprentice Registration Form

 The Apprenticeship Registration form is available at kpu.ca/apprentice.
 Please complete all required information and submit to Student Enrolment Services at KPU Langley, Surrey or Richmond or to Apprentice Services in KPU Tech Cloverdale.